danieldantasdev/DesignPatternsInUse/README.md

 **Real-world example**: Allows you to use your devices in different countries by adapting to the local power outlet (adapter mediates communication between incompatible systems).

+**The remark about usage**: Can lead to an increase in the number of adapters, making the system more complicated.
+Modifying the service class to align with the rest of the codebase could be simpler sometimes.

 **UML diagram of Adapter pattern:**

 ![Adapter](assets/Adapter.png)